How to build SaaS customer training that shortens time-to-value

 • One owner, one cadence.
 Clear ownership and a monthly refresh keep materials current with every release.

 • Prove it with numbers.
 Track completion, time-to-first value, adoption of trained features, and ticket deflection.
+Use our B2B SaaS benchmarks to see how these training KPIs connect to overall product performance.

 Why SaaS customer training pays for itself